programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 [7236 rows x 9 columns]
 ```

-Now, your Python file should contain the following code:
+Now, your Python file should contain this code:

 ```
 import pandas as pd